fyziktom/VirtualEconomyFramework/README.md

 rpcport=6326
 ```

+This step is now optional.
+VEFramework now contains own MQTT Broker.
+If you need Node-RED for another use please install it but it is not necessary for VEFramework now.
+Please remember.
+If you will install MQTT Broker in Node-RED you have to set different port than in VEconomy.
+It cannot run on same ports!

-5. Install MQTT Broker – recommended now Node.js and Node-RED with Aedes MQTT Broker
+5. Install MQTT Broker – Optional
 -	If you want to use another MQTT Broker it is no problem, just VEconomy needs WS sockets too!
 -	Go to the https://nodejs.org/en/ and download and install version of “node.js”.
 -	Go to the https://nodered.org/ and download and install version of node-red for your platform.
-Here for Linux: https://nodered.org/docs/getting-started/local, Here for Windows: https://nodered.org/docs/getting-started/windows
+[Here for Linux](https://nodered.org/docs/getting-started/local), [Here for Windows](https://nodered.org/docs/getting-started/windows)
 -	If you want to run node-RED as service, you can use “VENodeExecutor.exe”.
 Just setup in “appsettings.json” path to node.exe (node.js main app) and node-red path (common path for windows is in file, just change the username”.
 -	If you do not want to use “VENodeExecutor.exe” please run node-red with type “node-red” into command line.
 -	Open node-red interface http://localhost:1880/